palberico/usa-scoops/replit.md

 *   **TanStack Query**: Data fetching and caching library
 *   **date-fns**: Date utility library
 *   **Netlify**: Deployment target for static hosting

+## Development & Testing

+### Initial Setup Requirements

+Before customers can sign up, an administrator must configure service areas and time slots:

+1. **Create Admin User**: Use Firebase Console to create the first admin user account
+2. **Set Admin Role**: Update the user's document in either `customers` or `technicians` collection with `role: 'admin'`
+3. **Add Service Zips**: Navigate to Admin Dashboard → Zip Codes tab to add serviced zip codes (e.g., 84604, 84601)
+4. **Create Time Slots**: Navigate to Admin Dashboard → Slots tab to create recurring or one-time service slots for each zip code

+### Test Data Script

+The `setup-test-data.js` script provides a template for adding test data, but requires Firebase Admin SDK authentication to bypass security rules.
+For development testing:
+- Manually add service zips and slots through the Admin Dashboard UI
+- Or use Firebase Console to directly add documents to `service_zips` and `slots` collections
+- Field names: `zip` (not `zip_code`), `booked_count` (not `booked`)